Husband shot wife over what he perceived was her flirting with another man: Court documents

+"If these allegations are true, this man is a disgrace to the badge and a disgrace to the oath that he took," said union president Joe Gamaldi.

+The daughter of Belinda Hernandez told ABC13 Eyewitness News her dad was upset with her mom because it looked like she was flirting with someone else.

-Beloved Pearland ISD librarian Belinda Hernandez was found in her kitchen at a home in the 1900 block of Canyon Creek Saturday by her daughter.
+Belinda, a beloved Pearland ISD librarian, was found in her kitchen at a home in the 1900 block of Canyon Creek Saturday by her daughter.

-Her husband, Houston police sergeant Hilario Hernandez, was arrested hours later in Kingsville, Texas, about 100 miles north of the Mexico border in a hotel.
+Hilario was arrested hours later in Kingsville, Texas, about 100 miles north of the Mexico border in a hotel.
 He's now facing murder charges.

 According to court documents, the couple's daughter said she and her husband had been at the house drinking with her parents and a close family friend the night Belinda was found dead.
 She said her dad believed that her mom was flirting with that friend.